mrange/hron/README.md

 		=Password
 			123

-# As we don't 'name' the below object, we will implicitly create an array out of the
+# As we don't 'name' the below object, this will implicitly create an array out of the
 # above DataBaseConnection and the below object.
+Like in real life, adding an apple
+# next to an existing apple does not create some new concept of "array of apples",
+# two apples next to each other implicitly constitute a "collection of apples"
+# without the need for any special sauce (pun intended).
 @
 	=Name
 		PartnerDB